RoiShabi/cpu-perf-docs/problems-derived.md

 addi t0, t0, 1
 sw t0, 0(zero)
 ```
 Here when `lw` instruction is executed, `addi` is decoded and `sw` is fetched.
 When applying this method we face some hazards.
-Those are: Control hazard, Data hazard, Structural hazard.
+Those are:
+* Control hazard
+* Data hazard
+* Structural hazard

 #### Control Hazard
 Now let's check one more example: